Sixty-fourth note

 A similar, but rarely encountered symbol is the sixty-fourth rest (or hemidemisemiquaver rest, shown in figure 1) which denotes silence for the same duration as a sixty-fourth note.

 Notes shorter than a sixty-fourth note are very rarely used, though the hundred twenty-eighth note—otherwise known as the semihemidemisemiquaver—and even shorter notes, are occasionally found.

+Popular culture

+The St. Louis Blues of the National Hockey League have a stylized 64th note as their logo, representing 1964 as the year the team was founded.